oist/optinist/docs/utils/tutorials.md

 <img width="600px" src="../_static/tutorials/fig9_workflowbranch.png" alt="Whole" />
 </p>

-### parameter button and output button on the node
+### Parameter button and output button on the node
 Each node has PARAM button and OUTPUT button.

 <br>